szczyglis-dev/py-gpt/README.md

 llms = [
     MyCustomLLM(),
 ]
+vector_stores = []

 run(
     plugins=plugins,
     llms=llms,
     vector_stores=vector_stores
 )
 ```

-To integrate your own model or provider into **PyGPT**, you can reference the sample classes located in the `llm` directory of the application.
+To integrate your own model or provider into **PyGPT**, you can reference the sample classes located in the `pygpt_net.provider.llm` namespace.
 These samples can act as an example for your custom class.
 Ensure that your custom wrapper class includes two essential methods: `chat` and `completion`.
 These methods should return the respective objects required for the model to operate in `chat` and `completion` modes.

 ## Adding custom Vector Store providers